Art in Warsaw is everywhere

 The gallery is located in a side building of the Zamoyski mansion, which marks the end of the street.
 It is a non-profit gallery owned by a foundation and exhibits predominantly avant-garde works of art.

-The Ministry of Culture is currently about to lay the last hand on a new museum of modern art right next to the Palace of Culture in Warsaw.
-It will be a 20,000 square metres split between four floors on Warsaw’s best location – an investment intended to create a new generation of art interested citizens, who will find it difficult to avoid the new museum.
+The new museum of modern art right next to the Palace of Culture in Warsaw opened it’s doors in november 2024.
+The building totals 20,000 square metres split between four floors on Warsaw’s best location – an investment intended to create a new generation of art interested citizens, who will find it difficult to avoid the new museum.
+MORE TO COME SOON!

 Danish-Icelandic sculptor Bertel Thorvaldsen (1770-1844) visited Warsaw in 1820, where he was commissioned to create a statue of the freedom hero Prince Poniatowski and the medieval astronomer Copernicus.